-The Company aims to keep the proportion of un-modelled business below 5% of premiums and 5% of statutory reserves at each projection period.
+The Company aims to keep the proportion of un-modelled business below 5% of premium and 5% of statutory reserves at each projection period.
 For this purpose, the Company assumes that the BE is equal to the current net of reinsurance statutory technical provisions net of deferred acquisition costs.
+For proportional reinsurance, the proportion of premium ceded is assumed to translate into the proportion of claims ceded.